The Brigand (1952 film)

 The Brigand is a 1952 American adventure romance film directed by Phil Karlson and starring Anthony Dexter, Jody Lawrance and Anthony Quinn.

-It is the second film that Anthony Dexter made for producer Edward Small for Columbia Pictures after his debut in Valentino.
+It is the second film that Dexter made for producer Edward Small and Columbia Pictures after his debut as Rudolph Valentino in the romantic biographical film Valentino (1951).

 Plot

 A rogue exile impersonates a King and a virtuous person wants to be so because he is the rightful heir to the throne.

 Loosely based on The Brigand by Alexandre Dumas, the film is set in the Napoleonic era in 1804 in the mythical Iberian nation of "Mandorra".
-The film bears a resemblance to The Prisoner of Zenda with Dexter playing a dual role of a rogue exile who impersonates a King in danger of being overthrown by his cousin played by Anthony Quinn.
+The film bears a resemblance to The Prisoner of Zenda by Anthony Hope with Dexter playing a dual role of a rogue exile who impersonates a King in danger of being overthrown by his cousin played by Anthony Quinn.

-The scheming Quinn plans a "premeditated accident" to King Lorenzo by giving him a hunting weapon that is rigged to fire backwards; an idea reused by director Phil Karlson in his The Silencers.
+The scheming Quinn plans a "premeditated accident" to King Lorenzo by giving him a hunting weapon that is rigged to fire backwards.
 With the real King unable to perform his duties, the swashbuckling distant relative Carlos DeLago, late of the Sultan of Morocco's Guard steps in to save the Kingdom.